 Any post on this site may contain affiliate links.
 We earn commission on these should you make a purchase.
 All recommendations are genuine and we are not paid to include products, hotels, and so on.

-On Saturdays we visit Twickenham Farmers Market for tomatoes and gourmet breads, on Sunday we may wander along the Thames in the opposite direction to Richmond’s Duck Pond Market to pick up some jumbo organic goose eggs, a new favourite.
+On Saturdays we visit Twickenham Farmers Market for tomatoes and gourmet breads, on Sunday we may wander along the Thames in the opposite direction, crossing from South London to north, to Richmond’s Duck Pond Market to pick up some jumbo organic goose eggs, a new favourite.
 For a special treat, we take the tube into the city for what is billed as Britain’s finest market, Borough Market.
 Look, shop, taste, eat, it’s a great place to hang out in the city.

 London’s oldest fruit and veg market now has over 100 stalls, each selling top quality products.
 High quality is essential to qualify for a pitch at Borough.
 The atmosphere is great, the stall holders are friendly and the food is sensational.